 Financial aid is applied in a first-in, first-applied order and refunds are not generated until the student’s account is paid in full.
 Since refunds are not readily available during the first four weeks, it is advisable to have other personal funds to pay for expenses, such as rent if you are living off campus.

-Refund checks are made payable to the student with the exceptions of parent PLUS loans and refunds of credit card payments.
-Refund checks are mailed to the permanent home address on file, but may be requested held for pickup in the Student Financial Services Office for a minimum of 2 weeks.
+Refund checks are made payable to the student with the exceptions of parent PLUS loans.
+Refund checks are mailed to the permanent home address on file, but may be held for pickup in the Student Financial Services Office for a minimum of 2 weeks.

-Note: funds, for refund checks that are un-cashed after one year, are turned over to the State of New York as unclaimed funds.
+Note: Refund checks that are un-cashed after one year, are turned over to the State of New York as unclaimed funds.
 Once turned over, an owner would need to contact the Office of the State Comptroller, Office of Unclaimed Funds 110 State Street Albany, NY 12236; the phone number is 800-221-9311.
-The college notifies students of un-cashed checks before the year is up, so it is important to keep your address and contact information current with the college’s Registrar, 518-255-5522.
+The College notifies students of un-cashed checks before the year is up, so it is important to keep your address and contact information current with the Registrar's Office at 518-255-5522.

-Until you submit the required paperwork to the Financial Aid Office, your financial aid cannot be approved.
+Until you submit the required paperwork to the Student Financial Services Office, your financial aid cannot be approved.
 You are responsible for paying your bill by the due date, you will be charged a $40 fee to hold your registration.
 Any aid awarded to you after your account is paid in full will be later refunded to you.